Selling on Amazon is unlike running any other online store.

 Every relevant keyword around your product has a history, especially those that have the highest search volumes.
 Our keyword tool is the only one that can bring you exhaustive historical data, helping you dive deep into the history across the entire market — including competitor usage.

 Accurate historical keyword data is important for several reasons.
-It includes historically relevant horizontal keywords you can use to boost the product’s listing, and it gives you full market context so you can strategize around each keyword’s popularity trends.
+It includes historically relevant horizontal keywords you can use to boost the product’s listing.
+Additionally, it gives you full market context so you can strategize around each keyword’s popularity trends.

 3. Keep the keyword’s relevancy in mind.